Knowledge for Teaching

 - Dartmouth’s Learning Designers and pedagogical consultants have teaching experience and are trained in the pedagogical strategies relevant to your discipline.
 Contact us to connect.

 Chick N.L., Haynie, A. Gurgin R.A.R.
 (2009).
 Chapter 1: From Generic to Signature Pedagogies in Regen A.R.
-Gurung, Nancy L. Chick, Aeron Hayne (ed.)
-From Exploring Signature Pedagogies: Approaches to Teaching Disciplinary Habits of Mind, Stylus Publishing, 1-16.
+Gurung, Nancy L. Chick, Aeron Hayne (Ed.)
+From Exploring Signature Pedagogies: Approaches to Teaching Disciplinary Habits of Mind (pp. 1-16).
+Sterling, VA: Stylus Publishing.